writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **RocketSign & Binders API**: This is an API for managing document signing processes and binder-related tasks, including preparing and signing documents.

-- **Binders:** Binders are digital containers that store information about documents and track related activities.

 - **Party:** An individual or entity involved in the legal document, either as a signer or participant.

 - **Binder:** Similar to a three-ring binder, it organizes and holds the document, details about each party, the status of the legal process, and all associated signatures.